jerryhgladinet/docs/deploy/source/index.rst

     deployment of the Self-Hosted CentreStack server and its related client agent applications.

-There are three different infrastructure components (logical components that can co-exist in same server).
+There are three different infrastructure components (logical components that can co-exist in the same server).
 In the smallest deployment unit, the different components can co-exist in one single machine (all-in-one deployment).